raz-jan/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 The Mexican Localization uses :doc:`Cash basis taxes <../../finance/accounting/taxes/cash_basis>`.
 So, when registering a payment, Odoo carries out the movement of taxes from the *Cash Basis Transition Account* to the account set in the :guilabel:`Definition` tab.
-For such movement, a tax base account will be used: (`899.01.99 Base Imponible de Impuestos en Base a Flujo de Efectivo`) in the journal entry when reclassifying taxes. **Do not delete this account**.
+For such movement, a tax base account is used: (`899.01.99 Base Imponible de Impuestos en Base a Flujo de Efectivo`) in the journal entry when reclassifying taxes. **Do not delete this account**.

 Products